- Grammar: Bank Robber gives Lesson on SubjunctivePosh robber (Ronald Howard) schools Detective Inspector (Jack Hawkins) on a finer point of meaning.

 Robin Saikia wrote The Venice Lido, an affectionate history of Venice’s glamorous beach resort.
 Other books include Blue Guide Literary Companion London, an anthology of poetry and prose; The Red Book: The Membership List of The Right Club: Blue Guide Hay-on-Wye; Blue Guide Italy Food Companion.
 His most recent work is A Very Fine Cat Indeed, a dramatic monologue in which Samuel Johnson celebrates his favourite cat, Hodge.
-In the excerpt below, he speaks of oysters, pride and expiation.
+In the excerpt below, Dr. Johnson speaks of oysters, pride and expiation.

 Every man that has felt pain, knows how few the comforts are that can gladden him to whom health is denied.
 I fed Hodge valerian to ease his agonies.
 I bought oysters for his delight, these being soft, and the best meat for his toothless jaws.
 I went for them myself.
 I had no wish to humiliate poor Francis by sending him on so shameful an errand, for oysters are cheap and plentiful, and none but the poorest wretches eat them.
 But were oysters a hundred-fold the price, as they were in Julius Caesar’s Rome, I should have found gold to procure them for poor Hodge, as he loved them.